atoft/atoft.github.io/_posts/2020-10-25-some-minor-site-updates.md

 layout: post
 title: "Some minor website updates"
 project: addymotion
+img: images/posts/2020-site-updates/header.jpg
 ---

-I've made a few small changes to my website.
+I've made a few changes to my website.
+Here's a boring blog post about it.

 There were a couple of issues I felt existed with the site that I wanted to address.
 The first of these was that I no longer liked the big, animated banner on the homepage.
 I think it's a bit distracting having the main image on the page change